Tsunami warning issued after strong quake strikes off Indonesia's Sumatra, Java

 SINGAPORE: A strong earthquake struck off Indonesia's islands of Sumatra and Java on Friday (Aug 2), triggering a warning of a possible 3m tsunami.

-The 6.8 magnitude quake struck offshore at a depth 42km, some 150km from Labuan, southwest of the capital Jakarta, according to the United States Geological Survey.
+The 6.8-magnitude quake struck offshore at a depth 42km, about 150km from Labuan, southwest of the capital Jakarta, according to the United States Geological Survey.

 Indonesia's disaster agency pegged the quake at magnitude 7.4 and a depth of 10km.